-The grand success of Uber created ripples of change in the industry and ushered in a new on-demand era, where numerous existing business models were reinvented while so many new ones entered the arena to take the stage.
-According to recent reports, the total US transaction value of the on-demand economy grew from $22 billion in 2015 to $34 billion in 2016 to touch nearly $57 billion by the end of 2017.
+The grand success of Uber created ripples of change in the industry.
+It ushered in a new on-demand era, where numerous existing business models were reinvented while so many new ones entered the arena to take the stage.
+According to reports, the total U.S. transaction value of the on-demand economy grew from $22 billion in 2015 to $34 billion in 2016 to touch nearly $57 billion by the end of 2017.

-People’s engagement in the uber for x business model has seen a sudden growth, an estimated 41.5 million of them have purchased something from the on-demand platform in 2017, up from 25 million in 2016.
-With these statistics, marketing experts envisage that this number will hit 56 million by the end of the current year and 92.6 million by 2022.
-Sources from National Technology and Readiness Survey reveal that an estimated $75 billion have been spent on this growing economy, an increase of 58% from $48 billion in 2016.
-This is why Varsity tutor, an online-startup of tutoring, has raised $50 million in funding from Chan Zuckerberg Initiative, a charitable organization founded by Facebook CEO Mark Zuckerberg and his wife Dr. Priscilla Chan.
+People's engagement in the uber for x business model has seen a sudden growth; an estimated 41.5 million purchased something from the on-demand platform in 2017, up from 25 million in 2016.
+Sources from National Technology and Readiness Survey reveal that an estimated $75 billion have been spent on this growing economy, increasing 58% from $48 billion in 2016.
+This is why Varsity tutor, an online startup of tutoring, has raised $50 million in funding from Chan Zuckerberg Initiative, a charitable organization founded by Facebook CEO Mark Zuckerberg and his wife, Dr. Priscilla Chan.

-However, before you begin your on-demand business journey, make sure you have conducted thorough market research, anticipated all types of risks and have run through your checklist numerous times to avoid any chances of errors and ensure a smooth run.
-Well, one might think that coming up with a new Uber for X model probably means mere designing and launching of an app.
+However, before you begin your on-demand business journey, make sure you have conducted thorough market research, anticipated all types of risks, and run through your checklist numerous times to avoid any chances of errors and ensure a smooth run.
+One might think that coming up with a new Uber for X model probably means merely designing and launching an app.
 However, the reality points towards a different picture, where a lot actually goes behind launching an innovative Uber for X app.

-A company is always built upon that innovative idea which an entrepreneur plans to take to the market.
-That idea has to be experimented well in advance and researched on different aspects like how the consumer would derive benefits, the uniqueness of the offering, how different it is from the competition, etc and build a robust set-up which could promise a win-win situation for all stakeholders, ie, the company, service providers and the consumers.
+A company depends upon an entrepreneur's innovative idea to take to the market.
+That idea has to be experimented with well in advance and researched on different aspects like how the consumer would derive benefits, the uniqueness of the offering, how different it is from the competition, etc., and build a robust setup that could promise a win-win situation for all stakeholders, i.e., the company, service providers and the consumers.

 Getting service providers on board

 Imagine the existence of Uber without its drivers.
 Not possible, right?
-Well, the supply side, i.e. the service providers are the ultimate backbone of any on-demand setup.
+The supply side, i.e., the service providers, is the ultimate backbone of any on-demand setup.
 Therefore, make sure that you offer them enough lucrativeness and a great big buck deal to have them on your side.
-This means that you need to offer them a strong value proposition so that you succeed in building a strong supply chain, one that is committed to achieving results.
-While choosing your service providers, make a clear note of their skill sets and if they could be aligned to your vision.
+This means that you need to provide them with a strong value proposition so that you succeed in building a strong supply chain, one that is committed to achieving results.
+While choosing your service providers, make a clear note of their skill sets and if they could be aligned with your vision.
 Remember, without having a sound supply network, it could be impossible to establish a strong customer base.

 Ease of use for the customers

 The whole idea behind designing an Uber for X model is to offer convenience in abundance to consumers.
 Therefore, once your supply side is taken care of, you must lay a strong focus on making it big for the consumers.
-Start by building a simple, quick and easy-to-use app which helps them get rid of all the complexities involved in availing the desired services at their convenience.
-An app would be the customer’s first preview of your services.
-Therefore make sure that you create a superior UI and UX, and keep the payment gateway extremely secure and simple.
+Start by building a simple, quick, and easy-to-use app that helps them get rid of all the complexities involved in availing themselves of the desired services at their convenience.
+An app would be the customer's first preview of your services.
+Therefore make sure that you create a superior U.I. and UX and keep the payment gateway extremely secure and simple.

-Another important call that the business needs to take is whether it would tie-up with freelancers, who could be roped in as and when the demand arises, or alternatively, build your own permanent supply pool (employees), who would work as your full-time support, irrespective of the demand.
-Well, it completely depends upon the nature of your service, which model would you opt for.
-Ideally, in the beginning, working with freelancers works best for an on-demand player, until you carefully analyze the demand for your service in the market.
+Another important call that the business needs to take is whether it would tie up with freelancers, who could be roped in as and when the demand arises, or build your own permanent supply pool (employees), who would work as your full-time support, irrespective of the demand.
+It completely depends upon the nature of your service, which model you would opt for.
+Ideally, in the beginning, working with freelancers works best for an on-demand player until you carefully analyze the demand for your service in the market.

 Finding the right technical partner

 Technology is what has been driving the on-demand world.
 How the consumer demand is captured instantly, directed to the service provider almost immediately, while keeping the consumer in a loop at all times, is only possible because of the use of high-end technology.
-Unless you have the best of it, you would probably be one of the tiny fishes in the pond, who fail to get noticed.
+Unless you have the best of it, you would probably be one of the tiny fishes in the pond who fail to get noticed.
 Therefore, it is important to look for the right technology partner who has its hands well placed on next-gen technology and who could develop the perfect app for your business.
-There are millions of experts out there who boast of a superior technology set-up and who could lead your way forward, but it’s important to examine the track records and core competencies of these companies, before getting the right partner on board.
+There are millions of experts out there who boast of a superior technology setup and who could lead your way forward.
+Still, it's essential to examine these companies' track records and core competencies before getting the right partner on board.

 Aligning incentives for your service providers

-A good remuneration is definitely a big factor that would draw service providers to your side.
-But, in the highly competitive world that we are living in, a full stop cannot be drawn after the remuneration part.
-Make sure you roll out clear incentive schemes along with offering them additional perks, which would drive their motivation and multiply your chances of success and growth.
+Good remuneration is definitely a big factor that would draw service providers to your side.
+But, in the highly competitive world that we live in, a full stop cannot be drawn after the remuneration part.
+Make sure you roll out clear incentive schemes and offer them additional perks, driving their motivation and multiplying your chances of success and growth.

-Once you have conducted a sound, full-proof check of the above, you are probably on your way to get started.
-The next question that arises now is – Do you have figured out the business niche?
-Well, it’s time to tickle the brain again and explore for different territories.
+Once you have conducted a sound, full-proof check of the above, you are probably on your way to getting started.
+The next question that arises now is – Have you figured out the business niche?
+Well, it's time to tickle the brain again and explore different territories.

 Uber for X: 12 Unexplored Territories

 Have you been thinking of launching an Uber for X app in this rapidly advancing market which has already displayed a huge appetite for the same?
-Well, then it’s time to give some more food to your thought.
+Well, then it's time to give some more food to your thoughts.
 The rise in the usage of smartphones and the internet has increased the degree of on-demand services.
-With few clicks on their phone screen, everybody specifically Generation Z looks for an instant fulfillment of their requirement, and the businesses are rushing in to give them what they want and where they want.
+With a few clicks on their phone screen, everybody, specifically Generation Z, looks for an instant fulfillment of their requirement, and businesses are rushing in to give them what they want and where they want.

-However, though plenty of Uber for ‘X’ models has been swarming the market lately, there are still some segments which clearly lack the clutter, but are ripe for the entry of new players.
-This means that the ‘X’ here can still be explored, its potential could still be harnessed and Uber for ‘so many other things’ can still be designed.
+However, though plenty of Uber for 'X' models has been swarming the market lately, there are still some segments that clearly lack the clutter, but are ripe for the entry of new players.
+This means that the 'X' here can still be explored, its potential could still be harnessed, and Uber for 'so many other things can still be designed.

-let us talk about some of those unexplored uber for ‘x’ verticals with their future.
+Let us talk about some of those unexplored uber for 'x's verticals with their future.

-On-demand delivery of both medical and recreational cannabis have attracted quite a bit of attention lately due to various positive regulations introduced by the government in various U.S. states that promise to aid the growth of the segment.
-Sources predict that marijuana sale will hit $11 billion in 2018 and around $21 billion in 2022.
+On-demand delivery of both medical and recreational cannabis has attracted much attention lately due to various positive regulations introduced by the government in various U.S. states that promise to aid the segment's growth.
+Sources predict that marijuana sales will hit $11 billion in 2018 and around $21 billion in 2022.
 Out of these figures, 67% will be covered by recreational weed and 33% by medical cannabis.
-Since the demand for cannabis is rising, on-demand apps will certainly see a bright time ahead especially in the subcontinent of North America as 64% of people living there support legalization of cannabis.
+Since the demand for cannabis is rising, on-demand apps will undoubtedly see a bright time ahead, especially in the subcontinent of North America, as 64% of people living there support the legalization of cannabis.

-The on-demand app enables a seller to extend his market to remote locations with an efficient delivery tracking system, integrating cultivators and merchants, accept hassle-free payments online from a customer, and maintains a record of transactions to further building newer avenues for his sales.
+The on-demand app enables a seller to extend his market to remote locations with an efficient delivery tracking system, integrating cultivators and merchants, accepting hassle-free payments online from a customer, and maintaining a record of transactions to build newer avenues for his sales further.

-Beverage alcohol accounts for 15% of the total beverages consumption in the U.S. The online sales of alcohol in the United States hit $1.7 billion last year, according to an analysis done by Rabobank.
-Also, the annual sales of on-demand alcohol delivery apps earned $100 million in 2017 up from zero in 2013.
-Nick Rellas, the CEO of Drizly, a leading on-demand alcohol delivery company, estimated that alcohol online sales will touch $7-15 billion in the next couple of years.
+Beverage alcohol accounts for 15% of the total beverage consumption in the U.S. According to an analysis done by Rabobank, the online sales of alcohol in the United States hit $1.7 billion last year.
+Also, the annual sales of on-demand alcohol delivery apps earned $100 million in 2017, up from zero in 2013.
+Nick Rellas, the CEO of Drizly, a leading on-demand alcohol delivery company, estimated that alcohol online sales would touch $7-15 billion in the next couple of years.

 Flowers & Gifts